kotlin-orm/ktorm/hexo-docs/source/en/query.md

 ## limit

-The SQL standard doesn't say how to implement paging queries, so different databases provides different implementations on that.
+The SQL standard doesn't say how to implement paging queries, so different databases provide different implementations on that.
 For example, MySQL uses `limit m, n` syntax for pagination; PostgreSQL uses `limit m offset n` syntax; Oracle doesn't even provide any keyword, we need to limit our pages in where clause by rownum.

 To hide the paging syntax's differences among databases, Ktorm provides a `limit` function to support pagination: